JDempe/WanderList/README.md

 *  nodemon v2.0.22 - Development tool for automatically restarting the server during code changes
 *  sequelize v6.31.1 - ORM (Object-Relational Mapping) for interacting with relational databases in an object-oriented manner.
 *  bootstrap: A popular front-end framework that provides a collection of pre-built CSS and JavaScript components for responsive web design.
-*  scrollbar: A graphical user interface element that allows users to scroll through content that exceeds the visible area of a window or container.
+*  simplebar: A library used to replace the standard browser scrollbars.
-*  HRV Grow: A feature that uses horizontal and vertical (HRV) growth animations to create an engaging and dynamic effect on cards, making them visually appealing and interactive.
+*  Hover.css: A feature library that provides animations to create an engaging and dynamic effect on cards, making them visually appealing and interactive.

 ---
 ### Usage